DataDog/go-profiler-notes/pprof.md

 #### Using `pprofutils`

-[pprofutils](https://github.com/felixge/pprofutils) is a small tool I build for converting between pprof files and Brendan Gregg's [folded text](https://github.com/brendangregg/FlameGraph#2-fold-stacks) format.
+[pprofutils](https://github.com/felixge/pprofutils) is a small tool for converting between pprof files and Brendan Gregg's [folded text](https://github.com/brendangregg/FlameGraph#2-fold-stacks) format.
 You can use it like this:

 ```
 $ pprof2text < examples/cpu/pprof.samples.cpu.001.pb.gz